Levon Helm: Legacy

 A tribute concert called Love for Levon took place at the Izod Center in East Rutherford, New Jersey, on October 3, 2012.
-The concert featured many special guests who had collaborated with and were inspired by Helm and the Band, including Roger Waters, Garth Hudson, Joe Walsh, Gregg Allman, Bruce Hornsby, Jorma Kaukonen, John Mayer, Mavis Staples, My Morning Jacket, Marc Cohn, John Hiatt, Allen Toussaint, Jakob Dylan, Mike Gordon, and others.
+The concert featured many special guests who had collaborated with and were inspired by Helm and The Band, including Roger Waters, Garth Hudson, Joe Walsh, Gregg Allman, Bruce Hornsby, Jorma Kaukonen, John Mayer, Mavis Staples, My Morning Jacket, Marc Cohn, John Hiatt, Allen Toussaint, Jakob Dylan, Mike Gordon, and others.
 Proceeds from the concert were to "help support the lasting legacy of Levon Helm by helping his estate keep ownership of his home, barn and studio, and to continue the Midnight Ramble Sessions".

 At the 2013 Grammy Awards, the Zac Brown Band, Mumford & Sons, Elton John, Mavis Staples, T-Bone Burnett, and Alabama Shakes singer Brittany Howard performed "The Weight" as a tribute to Levon and other recently deceased musicians.
 They also dedicated the song to the victims of the Sandy Hook Elementary School shooting.
-In May 2013, the New York State Legislature approved a resolution to name State Route 375—the road which connects State Route 28 with the town of Woodstock—"Levon Helm Memorial Boulevard".
+In May 2013, the New York State Legislature approved a resolution to name State Route 375—the road that connects State Route 28 with the town of Woodstock—"Levon Helm Memorial Boulevard".
 Governor Andrew Cuomo signed the bill on June 20, 2013.
 In July 2017, U.S. 49 from Marvell, Arkansas, to Helena–West Helena was named The Levon Helm Memorial Highway by Act 810 of the Arkansas State Legislature.
 The Levon Helm Legacy Project is raising money to commission a bronze bust of Helm and to restore his boyhood home.
 The house, originally located in Turkey Scratch, Arkansas, was moved in 2015 to Marvell, where Helm attended school.